This post has been updated for 2020.

-According to recent findings by Accenture, the answer is a resounding yes: 54 percent of B2B buyers say they want vendors to offer “personalized recommendations across interactions.”
+According to recent findings by Salesforce in its second annual State of the Connect Consumer report, the answer is a resounding yes: almost 75% of business buyers expect vendors to personalize engagements to their needs.
 That desire gives you an opportunity to build relationships before the sales process even begins.
 If you have the right technology in place (usually marketing automation software + content management), you can do this by providing targeted content and a dynamic, interactive experience.

 How Personalization Affects Lead Generation

 By building these early relationships, you increase the quality of new leads and their likelihood of conversion.
 If you’re a marketing or demand gen manager, this is one of your biggest priorities.

 Considering 82 percent of the people who come to your site are not potential customers, you need to do more than drive traffic and siphon leads.
 You need to create awareness and demand where it doesn’t yet exist, capture that demand, and nurture it into a business opportunity.
 You need to know your prospects and treat them like human decision-makers instead of dollar signs.